 The dermis (middle layer) is composed of connective tissue that contain the skin’s main components, such as blood vessels, nerves, hair follicles, sweat glands, and nail roots.
 The subcutaneous fat (third layer) is fatty tissue found underneath the dermis and it cushions the skin.
-The epidermis and dermis are crucial in protecting the body and the metabolism between the body and the outside world.
+The epidermis and dermis are crucial in protecting the body.

 Peeling involves dissolving and removing the outer skin layer, the epidermis, and part of the middle layer, the dermis.
 The dermis contains epithelial cells and can therefore regenerate or product new cells, which then reform the epidermis.
 This process results in new, fresh and younger looking skin.
 Most facial wrinkles and spots disappear, and the face becomes smoother and tighter.